Tawau: Government and international relations

 Indonesia has a consulate in Tawau and the town has twin town arrangements with Zhangping, China and Pare-Pare, Indonesia.

 There are two members of parliament (MPs) representing the two parliamentary constituencies in the district: Tawau (P.190) and Kalabakan (P.191).
 The area is represented by six members of the Sabah State Legislative Assembly representing the districts of: Balung; Apas; Sri Tanjung; Merotai; Tanjung Batu; and Sebatik.

 The town is administered by the Tawau Municipal Council (Majlis Perbandaran Tawau).
-As of 2021, the President of Tawau Municipal Council is Amrullah Kamal.
+As of 2021, the President of Tawau Municipal Council is Pang Pick Lim or also known as Joseph Pang.
 The area under the jurisdiction of the Tawau District is the 2510 ha town area, 3075 ha surrounding populated area, 568515 ha of rural land and 38406 ha of adjacent sea area.

 Security

 Today, Tawau is one of the six districts involved in the eastern Sabah sea curfew that has been enforced since 19 July 2014 by the Malaysian government to repel attacks from militant groups in southern Philippines.